kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 ### Customize your install

 At this point, you can customize your configuration before installing.
+Configuration happens via `configuration.nix`, and the default one comes with a number of commented-out suggestions.
+Normally, you'd keep your configuration files in a repository and copy them in to the machine being provisioned.

-To do so, edit your `configuration.nix`:
+To edit your configuration:

 ```text
 [root@nixos:~]# nano /mnt/etc/nixos/configuration.nix